Meet Our Board

 Other than in mindful practices, I find joy in reading, writing, collage and mail art.
 I also love hosting our board meetings and card making parties.

-Kataushia J. Thomas (She/ Her)
+Kataushia J. Thomas (she/ her)

 I came to know about ICY in 2018 when I was searching for a community.
 I had recently moved back to Indianapolis from Arizona where I had a twice weekly practice at a yoga studio.
 When I happened upon ICY’s practice I was impressed.
 People were actually talking to one another.
 People actually took time to talk to you and know you.
 I met some really great souls and decided to stick around to see if the feeling of inclusion was real.
 To my surprise, it was.
 I was warmly welcomed.